Tightening Quantum Speed Limits for Almost All States

-The reason why $\Theta$ is not conform with the Fubini-Study metric for pure states of arbitrary dimension lies on the fact that the group for rotations on the Bloch vectors $\bm{r}$ does not correspond to the group of unitary operators on states, \emph{i.e.}, not all the vectors $\bm{r}$ correspond to states \footnote{In the exceptional case of $N=2$, however, $\Theta$ reduces to the Fubini-Study metric, since the set of all Bloch vectors forms a 2-sphere.}.
+We give the proof in SM--\ref{s:pure_limit}.
+The reason why $\Theta$ does not conform with the Fubini-Study distance for pure states of arbitrary dimension is that the group of rotations on the generalized Bloch vectors does not correspond to the group of unitary operators on states~\footnote{In the exceptional case of $N=2$, however, $\Theta$ does reduce to the Fubini-Study distance, since the set of all Bloch vectors forms a 2-sphere.}.
+When going from initial to final state, unitary evolution avoids the forbidden regions of the generalized Bloch sphere, whereas rotations would go straight through these regions, underestimating the distance between the considered states.

 In order to derive a speed limit that conforms with the QSL for pure states regardless of the dimension of the system, we introduce the distance